Course Overview

 Faculty

-This activity has been planned and implemented in accordance with the Accreditation Standards of the American Association of Nurse Practitioners® (AANP) through the joint providership of PCNA.
-PCNA is accredited by AANP as an approved provider of nurse practitioner continuing education.
+PCNA is accredited by the American Association of Nurse Practitioners as an approved provider of nurse practitioner continuing education.
 Provider number: 030602.